 It is imperative to ensure it is tied VERY tightly.
 You do not want the pincushion to come apart in the future as you risk getting poked with a pin or have pins flying everywhere.
 If in doubt, sew it together very well.

 - Decorate your pincushion with ribbon, string, paint, stamps, or other embellishments.
 I added ribbon in a plaid pattern to mine by wrapping each piece around, tying it in a knot underneath and trimming the excess.
 All in all, I used 4 pieces of ribbon.
 I realize the ribbon may lose its plaid pattern as I use the pincushion, but I love the look of it.
-It is best to glue the embellishments to the cushion.
+Important: Be sure to use a very strong glue to adhere the embellishments to the cushion.

 Caution: